enix223/YYText-Extension/README.md

 ### Introduction

-`YYLabelLinkParser` is a text parser to detect `email`, `mobile` for the YYLabel.
-At the mean time, a text highlight is assigned to the detected link.
+`YYLabelLinkParser` makes use of `textParser` property in the `YYLabel` to help detect `email`, `mobile number`, meanwhile, a text highlight is assigned to the detected link.
 When the link is tap, delegate methods which conformed to `YYLabelLinkActionDelegate` will be called.

 ### Usage